BitForgeCraftedCode/UsefulWebApps/README.md

 3. sudo systemctl stop kestrel-usefulwebapps.service
 4. On the local pc I use Windows Subsystem for Linux
 5. Open Ubuntu terminal on local pc in publish root folder then run this
-6. scp -r * user@hostIP:/var/www/thedotnetwizard.com/html
+6. scp -r * user@hostIP:/var/www/thedotnetwizard.com/html -- better off with rsync below
+	* rsync -av * user@hostIP:/var/www/thedotnetwizard.com/html
 7. After transefer complete restart the service
 8. sudo systemctl start kestrel-usefulwebapps.service
 9. you could also just reboot the server and now may be a good time to update it.